jacksonsc007/RankDETR/projects/rank_detr/README.md

 Each feature token focus on only one object now, instead of <num_points> objects in previous version.

 **results show that this won't help.** The reason for that may be the unreliable attention weights and sampling offsets predicted by token far away from the reference points.

+### bug fixing and improvement
+The original v3.0.6 set the wrong  `dim` argument of `torch.gather`.
+We fixed it in this version.

+Due to the sparse form of object queries, most feature tokens will receive 0 or fairly small attention weights, which is not adequate to manifest a strong relation between them.
+To fix this, we add one more `attention weight threshold` to filter out unreliable false relation.

+**Results show that this will help. :)**